 I will say that this particular tournament has a lot of players I’m familiar playing with, but it’s still a tough deal and I was lucky to get to that final table twice in a row.

 PL: About two to three years ago poker was big on TV with plenty of programs running in prime time.
 Now it seems to have disappeared.

 TD: Stalling is probably one of numerous reasons.
 The players of today are typically more quiet and reserved.

 Obviously the decisions are about a ton of money and need some time, but it makes me cringe when someone needlessly tanks all the time.

-We have also come to a point in poker where it’s become standard to stall when they’re approaching the bubble, and that happens in online poker, too.
+We have also come to a point in poker where it’s become standard to stall when they’re approaching the bubble, and that happens in real money online poker, too.